Get insider access

 Bose Smart Soundbar 900

-The Bose Smart Soundbar 900 is a bit better than the Bose Smart Soundbar 700.
+The Bose Smart Soundbar 900 is better than the Bose Smart Soundbar 700.
 The 900 has a better surrounds performance, and unlike the 700, it supports Dolby Atmos content.
 That said, the 700 has a better-balanced stereo frequency response.

 Bose Smart Soundbar 900 with Speakers + Bass Module